deanesmith/remote-component-injector/README.md

-### `This application demonstrates how a single React component can be injected at runtime via state using Redux`
+### `react-jsx-parser example`
+#
+Demonstrates how to inject jsx from a remote server as well as injecting components.